How well do you speak the language of results?

 They make the essential shift from referring to actions, and clearly state the results they achieved.
 They acknowledge and celebrate these.
 They ensure their successes are visible.

 Leaders who inspire and influence others communicate precisely.
 They are purposeful.
 They are intentional.
-Leaders who ramble on, or speak loudly and intensely leaving no room for anyone else to add anything, are either boring or give the impression they don’t want to hear from anyone else.
+Leaders who ramble on, or speak loudly and intensely, or leave no room for anyone else to add anything, are either boring or give the impression they don’t want to hear from anyone else.
 They are the authority and that is it!
 What do you want to communicate?
 When you want others to engage, invite them.

 Leaders who inspire and influence talk vision, purpose, direction, and results.
 They don’t talk explanations or excuses.
 They focus on the future.
 Their work is removing roadblocks to achieving the future.
 These leaders take stories from their own experience and link them to what is happening in their team or organisation, like a metaphor.
 These stories have impact.